 So, first things first – Okuizumo is NOT Izumo.
 They are two completely different places.
 Izumo is one of Shimane’s buzzing metropolises located 1 hour north of Okuizumo.
 Okuizumo is home to the Yamata-no-Orochi legend and is comprised of two towns, Nita and Yokota, which merged in 2005.

-There are approximately 14,000 people living in Okuizumo and the two towns are just a 15-20mins drive apart.
-Yokota is the larger of the two and holds many of Okuizumo’s amenities, including a Wellness (mini Japanese Walmart… sort of).
+There are approximately 12,600 people living in Okuizumo (March 2017) and the two towns are just a 15-20min drive apart.
+Yokota is the larger of the two and holds many of Okuizumo’s amenities, including Juntendo (a mini Japanese Walmart… sort of).
 Nita has two beautiful shrines and hosts the Summer Matsuri (festival).
-One Junior High School/Elementary JET resides in Yokota and one and another in Nita.
+One Junior High School/Elementary JET resides in Yokota and another in Nita.
 Okuizumo’s only Senior High School, Yokota High School, is visited by an Unnan JET.
 That mightn’t seem like many people but we’re a tight-knit group and love to have fun!

 - Oni no Shitaburui

 - Museum of Tatara (traditional Japanese iron/steel furnace) and swords

 Also, check out the TripAdvisor page for Okuizumo!

 If you’re a runner, Okuizumo is the place for you!
 If not… it’s still the place for you!
 Okuizumo is home to many beautiful and breathtaking running/walking paths.